Representative Office of Somaliland, Taipei: Mission sections

-Mission leaders
+Heads of Mission

 The office has both Somaliland and Taiwan staff.
 Amb Mohamed Omar Hagi Mohamoud was the Representative of Somaliland to Taiwan and the Chief of Mission until 2025.
 He was a Ph.D. researcher in Politics and Philosophy at Manchester Metropolitan University.
 Other notable staff include the Head of Development and Cultural Affairs, the Head of Economic and Commercial Affairs and the Executive Secretary.